m2osw/snapdev/README.md

 * `glob_to_list.h`

   Read a directory with a glob pattern and return a container with the resulting filenames.
-You choose the type of container (vector, set, etc.) and you get full paths making it easier to access the files found.
+You choose the type of container (vector, list, set, etc.) and you get full paths making it easier to access the files found.

 * `has_member_function.h`